 Luckily, there are several treatment options for hot flashes.
 Keep reading to learn about remedies you can use to help stay cool.

-The most effective treatment for hot flashes is estrogen supplementation.
-It’s often referred to as hormone replacement therapy.
+Traditionally, the most effective treatment for hot flashes has been estrogen supplementation.
+It’s often referred to as hormone replacement therapy (HRT).
 Estrogen may be taken alone or in combination with progesterone.
-Women who have had a hysterectomy can safely take estrogen alone, while all other women should take estrogen and progesterone together.
+Women who’ve had a hysterectomy may be able to safely take estrogen alone, while all other women using HRT should take estrogen and progesterone together.

 Soy contains large quantities of phytoestrogens, chemicals that act like estrogen in the body.
-Soy is particularly high in isoflavones, which bind to estrogen receptors in the body.
+Soy is particularly high in isoflavones, which bind to estrogen receptors.
 This can help reduce hot flashes.

 It’s true that hot flashes can strike at any time of day, but they’re also more frequent during times of stress.
 Stress reduction techniques may decrease the frequency of hot flashes.
 Consider taking some time for:

 Some of these techniques also have the benefit of improving sleep quality.
-Even taking a few minutes alone to read a book, sing out loud, or simply sitting outside can do wonders in terms of relaxation.
+Even taking a few minutes alone to read a book, sing out loud, or simply sit outside can do wonders in terms of relaxation.

 If the temperature of the room is out of your control, dress in layers.
 When you start to feel your body temperature rise, you can remove a layer or two to cool your body down.
-Wear cotton whenever possible as other fabrics, such as spandex, nylon, and rayon, have a tendency to trap body heat.
+Wear cotton whenever possible, as other fabrics, such as spandex, nylon, and rayon, tend to trap body heat.

 One study that reviewed women’s experiences over several years indicated that the Mediterranean diet, which features fresh vegetables, fruits, and whole grains, reduced hot flashes.
-Your experience might be different, but eating plant-based foods is associated with better health for virtually everyone, so it can’t hurt to try.
+Your experience might be different, but eating plant-based foods is associated with better health outcomes for virtually everyone, so it can’t hurt to try.

 Learn what foods and drinks trigger your hot flashes and limit or completely avoid them if you can.
-Regularly sipping on cool beverages throughout the day may help keep body temperature down and thereby reduce hot flashes.
+Regularly sipping on cool beverages throughout the day may help keep your body temperature down and thereby reduce hot flashes.

-Clonidine, which is generally used to lower high blood pressure, may also reduce hot flashes in some women.
+Clonidine (Kapvay), which is generally used to lower high blood pressure, may also reduce hot flashes in some women.
 Possible side effects include:

-Once you enter menopause, the symptoms can last for a few years or longer.
+Once your body begins menopausal changes, the symptoms can last for a few years or longer.
 Still, this doesn’t mean you have to suffer through the discomfort of hot flashes.
 By making simple lifestyle changes, you can reduce the heat before it creeps up on you.